 Virgin, unrefined coconut oil tastes like coconut where refined does NOT.
 As long as your refined oil is from a trusted source, you could use that if the coconut taste bothers you.

-- Refined Coconut Oil at Mountain Rose Herbs
+- Refined Coconut Oil (use the code STEWARDSHIP for 10% off at that site!) at Mountain Rose Herbs

 - Vitacost brand Organic Virgin Coconut Oil